tifrueh/ankidoc/README.md

 should be considered

 1. `ankidoc` separates note fields with a semicolon (`;`).
-2. `ankidoc` creates all notes with *three* fields: the previously defined note ID, the front side and the back side.
-It is recommended to use a note type with three fields in the import, so that the note ID can be used to avoid duplicates and update already present notes instead.
+2. `ankidoc` creates all notes with *four* fields: the ID of the note (the filename of the note without ".anote"), the front side, the back side and the tags.
+It is recommended to use a note type with some kind of ID field in the import, so that the note ID can be used to avoid duplicates and update already present notes instead.

 ## More information